Updated July 2021

 ENNIS

 Ennis is home to the “Official Texas Bluebonnet Trail” where you can drive through over 40 miles of bluebonnet scenery!
-And from April 16-18, there’s even a festival with vendors, live music, and more!
+And one weekend in April, there’s even a festival with vendors, live music, and more!

 THE HILL COUNTRY